 We’re constantly balancing gaining efficiency with quality; however, too much efficiency can lead to a decline in quality, so we’re very careful to prioritise time in areas that build foundations, such as training vendor teams and building glossaries, as well as areas that evaluate the results of that work, like receiving feedback.

 Treat external partners as part of our team

 We consider our vendors extensions of our team.
 As much as possible, we try to empower them with the knowledge that they need to understand our priorities.
 With new language launches, we start with our vendors and explain our schedules, test plans and overall goals.
 Our language service provider (LSP) enables us to translate the bulk of the content needed for a language launch with confidence, but through iteration we have also found that they can help us fix bugs, allowing us to have more agile internal staffing.

-Localization is also more than language.
-To offer a thoughtfully localized product, it requires a deep partnership across all teams at Slack.
+Localisation is also more than language.
+To offer a thoughtfully localised product, it requires a deep partnership across all teams at Slack.
 Our product team must consider regional impact and opportunity when evaluating new features.
-Our engineering team is responsive to localization bugs and performance issues and builds globally scalable systems.
+Our engineering team is responsive to localisation bugs and performance issues and builds globally scalable systems.
 Our customer experience team works directly with customers around the world to resolve issues and share feedback with relevant teams internally.
 These are just a few examples across many contributors.
-Put together, these collective efforts all drive toward the goal of making Slack a simpler, more pleasant, and more productive place for people to work together around the world.
+Put together, these collective efforts all drive toward the goal of making Slack a simpler, more pleasant and more productive place for people to work together around the world.